Business Intelligence vs Business Analytics: Which Platform is Right for Your Organization

 According to Statista, the market for business intelligence and analytics software applications is expected to grow from 14.9 billion US dollars in 2015.

-According to a Forbes survey, 48% of organisations consider cloud BI to be "critical" or "very important" to their operations.
+According to a Forbes survey, 48% of organizations consider cloud BI to be "critical" or "very important" to their operations.

 According to PR News Wire, due to the presence of key industry players in the region, North America is expected to have the largest business intelligence and analytics market share.

-Now that we've seen some key statistics about BI and BA, let's dig deeper and learn how and why Business Analytics and Business Intelligence solutions are important for your organisation.
-Let us also distinguish between Business Analytics and Business Intelligence to determine which solution is more suitable for your organisation.
+Now that we've seen some key statistics about BI and BA, let's dig deeper and learn how and why Business Analytics and Business Intelligence solutions are important for your organization.
+Let us also distinguish between Business Analytics and Business Intelligence to determine which solution is more suitable for your organization.

 What exactly is Business Intelligence?

-Business intelligence (BI) is a technology that allows businesses to organise, analyse, and report on their data.
+Business intelligence (BI) is a technology that allows businesses to organize, analyze, and report on their data.